chibiboba/JS-120/JS 129/Specifics Study Guide.md

   - JavaScript objects can only inherit from one other object.
 This limitation makes it difficult to model certain domains using class or constructor-based inheritance.
 You can use mix-ins to share behavior between otherwise unrelated classes.

-  - Is a way to share common behaviors between classes.
-  - Mix-ins are useful for organizing similar methods that may be relevant to multiple classes.
   - It's the only real workaround for the lack of multiple inheritance short of duplication.
-  - Addresses the limitation that objects can only have one prototype object
   - pattern that adds methods and properties from one object to another.
   - It's not  inheritance / delegation with prototypes; the mix-in pattern copies the properties of one object to another with `Object.assign` or some similar technique.